dataloop/dataloop-support/docs/endpoints/statsd.md

 # Statsd

-Once you have your **StatsD Server** and **StatsD Client** setup you can start sending metrics to Dataloop.
+Once you have your **StatsD Server** and **StatsD Client** setup you can start sending metrics to Outlyer.
 This document explains how to use StatsD.

 The information below is from: <https://github.com/b/statsd_spec>